dangtom700/StudyApp_V2_May18_2024/data/Task List.md

 Fri, May 31, 2024

 - [ ] Read a chapter of [[BOOKS/graph databases applications on social media analytics and smart cities.pdf|graph databases applications on social media analytics and smart cities]]
-- [ ] Read a chapter of [[BOOKS/design thinking understanding how designers think and work.pdf|design thinking understanding how designers think and work]]
+- [x] Read a chapter of [[BOOKS/design thinking understanding how designers think and work.pdf|design thinking understanding how designers think and work]]
 - [ ] Read a chapter of [[BOOKS/fabrication and design of resonant microdevices.pdf|fabrication and design of resonant microdevices]]

+Sat, Jun 01, 2024

+- [ ] Read a chapter of [[BOOKS/arguing about tastes modelling how context and experience change economic preference.pdf|arguing about tastes modelling how context and experience change economic preference]]
+- [ ] Read a chapter of [[BOOKS/do the humanities create knowledge.pdf|do the humanities create knowledge]]
+- [ ] Read a chapter of [[BOOKS/game design tools cognitive psychological and practical approach.pdf|game design tools cognitive psychological and practical approach]]